I said, "Oh, thou who holdest in thy hand

 About me as I knelt and worshipped.

-We are busy working to bring Philip Bourke Marston's "Saving Love" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Philip Bourke Marston's "Saving Love" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Saving Love" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.